The only completely hands-free benchtop buffer exchange solution

 Drop 1 to 8 of your samples into some Unas, twist them into the holder and boom, they’re ready to go.
 Each Una can handle from 0.5 to 8 mL of sample.
-They have a regenerated cellulose membrane with a 10 kDa molecular weight cutoff to make sure your samples stay put, don’t get absorbed, and the liquid passes right through — with ≥96% recovery.
+They have regenerated cellulose membranes with 10, 30, and 100 kDa molecular weight cutoffs to make sure your samples stay put, don’t get absorbed, and the liquid passes right through — with ≥96% recovery.

 The secret sauce